illinois-stat430/stat430materials/setup.md

 git status
 ```

 9. Using the shell: stage the change, commit it with a message, and push to your GitHub repo.
+Notice that you must describe the update that you are making.
+This action is called a **commit.** The commit is the message that you are leaving yourself to note what/why/how this file has been changed.
+Commits can be short (Git prefers this), but could be long.
+As you make future changes to this file or other files, you're going to want to commit for every change (or at least the noticeable changes).
+The following three lines of code will stage, commit, and push contents from your local computer to your remote repository.
 ```
 git add -A
 git commit -m "Added new sentence from local computer"